-- a) The validity for initial approval will be for one year. - b) After successful completion of initial one year, the validity shall be renewed for a maximum period of five years subject to satisfactory acceptance of the performance by CAAB.
+- a) The validity for initial approval will be for two years. - b) After successful completion of initial two years, the validity shall be renewed for a maximum period of five years subject to satisfactory acceptance of the performance by CAAB.